Axentro/crystal-ecdsa/README.md

 # get the public key from a private key
 public_key = ECCrypto.get_public_key_from_private(private_key)

+# encrypt a message using a given receiver's public key
+encrypted_message = ECCrypto.encrypt(receiver_public_key, "This is a secret message")

+# decrypt a received message using known private key
+decrypted_message = ECCcrypto.decrypt(private_key, encrypted_message)

 ```

 You can create a keypair which returns the public and private keys.
 The private key will always be of length 64 and the public key of length 130